Submitting your entry

 Timeframes to register and submit:

-- 7pm Friday Local time – Hackerspace opens and prize categories are announced for your region
+- 7pm Friday Local time – Challenges are announced for your region on Hackerspace

-- 12pm Saturday Local time – all competitors must register as a user on Hackerspace.
+- 10am Saturday Local time – all competitors are recommended to register as a team on Hackerspace.

 - 4pm Sunday Local time – Your video should be finalised and a URL linking to your video created to load on your Project page.
-It may take some time for your video to load once you have started the process but get the URL entered on your page.
+It may take some time for your video to load once you have started the upload process.